IsaacRice/CAES-Simulation/README.md

 This paper is an undisclosed master's thesis.
 If you have read this paper and want to test the algorithm, just download this project.

-If you have further question, just create an issue to contact with me.
+If you have further questions, just create an issue to contact with me.